daiphuongngo/Brain-Tumor-Deep-Learning-Detection-VGG-ResNet-EfficientNet-ConvNeXt-Segmentation-SAM-UNet-DeepLabV3/README.md

 ![download (72)](https://github.com/user-attachments/assets/1c2573b6-9f67-47e6-aa29-e1fcc1a29a77)

+The outputs are a color-coded mask where each region's color corresponds to an intensity cluster.
+This step transforms raw grayscale intensity into structured, interpretable regions.
+Based on the above results, I can evaluate that with k = 4, the clustering is overly simplified and too generalized so it becomes harder to seprate subtle tumor regions from brain tissue as it mixes complex patterns in brain tissues and tumor.
+When increasing k to 9, it starts to makes more reasonable separation of pixel intensity of brain tissues and tumor regions.
+However, it might still merge subtle sub-regions of tumor or tissues.
+When increasing k to 9, there are finer granularity as each region is better isolated, including the sub tumor variations.
+Still, this is my current hypothesis whether the colorized clustered images will be able to support the interpretability for model training and prediction later on.
+The backbone of the datastream for training is still the MUSICA-enhanced greyscale MRIs from with tumor and with tumors subfolders.

 ## Denoising Diffusion Implicit Models

 This pipeline is a generative modeling approach that learns to generate realistic brain tumor MRI images by reversing a diffusion (noise) process.
 It has multiple real-world use cases in detection, segmentation and data augmentation.